 form for teaching and other inquiries.

-On stage, upcoming and recent highlights include Don Basilio (Il Barber di Siviglia) for Charles Court Opera, covering Monsieur Presto (Les Mamelles de Tirésias) and The Notary (Don Pasquale) for Glyndebourne Opera, covering Bartolo (Il Barbiere di Siviglia) and Krusina/Micha (The Bartered Bride) for Garsington Opera, and Dottore Grenvil (La Traviata) for both Nevill Holt and Oxford Opera.
+On the operatic stage, Hugo’s recent and upcoming roles include The Notary in The Sorcerer and Don Basilio in Il Barbiere di Siviglia for Charles Court Opera, as well as covering Monsieur Presto in Les Mamelles de Tirésias and The Notary in Don Pasquale for Glyndebourne Opera.
+He has also covered Bartolo in Il Barbiere di Siviglia and Krusina in The Bartered Bride for Garsington Opera, and performed Dottore Grenvil in La Traviata for Nevill Holt and Oxford Opera.